Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 - When asking for help, do share what you've tried and other ideas to try.

 Speaking out can reveal some gaps as previously mentioned.
 When something is missing, make an attempt to fix it.
 If it went well, that'll be a contribution.
 That happened to me when trying to unpack bits with `bitorder='little'` as in `numpy`, using `cupy` or `cudf`.
-I've ended up submitting a (merged) [PR](https://github.com/cupy/cupy/pull/5765) to cupy.
+I've ended up submitting a (merged) [Pull Request to cupy](https://github.com/cupy/cupy/pull/5765).

 ## Final words
 I am: